 11. Ritz-Carlton Paradise Valley

 Opening in 2020 is the Ritz-Carlton Paradise Valley, Arizona, set on 20 acres overlooking Camelback Mountain, offering a luxury experience inspired by its surroundings.
-Restaurants will feature produce sourced from the resort’s citrus orchard and garden, the spa offers desert-inspired treatments and accommodations reflect the style of traditional casitas.
-With a breathtaking natural setting and 20,000 square feet of event space, the resort is ideal for weddings and meetings and we expect it to have one of the best club lounges in Arizona too.
+Restaurants will feature produce sourced from the resort’s citrus orchard and garden.
+The spa offers desert-inspired treatments and accommodations that reflect the style of traditional casitas.
+With a breathtaking natural setting and 20,000 square feet of event space, the resort is ideal for weddings and meetings, and we expect it to have one of the best club lounges in Arizona too.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.

 Note: All benefits & upgrades subject to availability & Terms & Conditions, enquire for more information.
 Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.